 \section{Applications}

-Assumptions~\ref{ass:Lip}, \ref{ass:LY}, and Assumption~\ref{ass:dolgo} have been shown for contact Anosov flows ~\cite{Li1} apart from Assumption~\ref{ass:Lip} (in the reference the two spaces $\Bs$ and $\As$ are denoted $\mathcal{B}(\mathcal{M},\bC)$ and $\mathcal{B}_{w}(\mathcal{M},\bC)$ respectively).
-It is convenient to modify the stronger of the two norms by adding a term which controls (in supremum) the derivative in the flow direction.
+Assumption~\ref{ass:LY} and Assumption~\ref{ass:dolgo} have been shown for contact Anosov flows ~\cite{Li1} (in the reference the two spaces $\Bs$ and $\As$ are denoted $\mathcal{B}(\mathcal{M},\bC)$ and $\mathcal{B}_{w}(\mathcal{M},\bC)$ respectively).
+In order to show that Assumption~\ref{ass:Lip} holds it is convenient to modify the stronger of the two norms by adding a term which controls (in supremum) the derivative in the flow direction.
 As a result assumption~\ref{ass:Lip} is simple to prove in this setting once one notices that $\int_{0}^{t} V \eta \circ \flo{s} \ ds = \eta \circ \flo{t} - \eta$ for all $t\geq 0$ where $V$ is the vector field associated to the flow $\flo{t}:\cM\to \cM$.
 Let $\cL_{t}$ be the associated transfer operator.
 This means that

 This immediately implies the weak Lipschitz control required by Assumption~\ref{ass:Lip}.
 Similarly these assumptions have been shown to be satisfied in several other settings ~\cite{Baladi:2011uq,Giulietti:fk}.